-Meghan Markle asks Mail on Sunday to return copies of letter to her father - Press Gazette
+Mail on Sunday Meghan Markle appeal refused - Press Gazette

 But the judge added: “The inescapable conclusion is that, save to the very limited extent I have identified, the disclosures made were not a necessary or proportionate means of serving that purpose.

-“For the most part they did not serve that purpose at all.
+“For the most part, they did not serve that purpose at all.

 “Taken as a whole the disclosures were manifestly excessive and hence unlawful.”